Skip to main content

 • No application necessary for residents of unincorporated Thurston County.
 Please show name and address for verification.

-• Bag dispenser attaches to dog's leash.
+• The bag dispenser attaches to the dog's leash.

 • Free set of pet waste bags included.
 (Refills available at most pet and grocery stores).